 Graduates and Students

 A number of graduates are selected each year to participate in an 18-month practical application programme.
-It is structured to ensure maximum knowledge transfer and experience to the graduate in his/her discipline and some exposure to related disciplines.
-Graduates will:

 What we look for

 Recent graduates holding degrees in any of the following subjects:

 - Engineering – mining, chemical, civil, geotechnical, electrical

 - Science – chemistry, geology, health and safety, environment, survey

 - Business – marketing, commerce, finance, economics, supply and logistics, training, human resources

 - Have graduated with a relevant and recognised degree within the last one year, or are due to graduate in the current academic year.